mikalai-hryb/notes/terraform.md

 ## Benefits of using up to date Terraform versions

 * HCP Terraform
-  * remote state management
+  * remote state management (allows all members of a team to work collaboratively )
-  * private registry
+  * private registry (github, s3, terraform registry)
-  * remote execution
+  * remote execution (webhooks from your VCS provider)
   * structured plan output
-  * workspace resource summaries
+  * workspace resource summaries (???)
 * validation
   * variables validation
   * precondition and postcondition for resources and data sources